hlovatt/Concurrency-Utilities/README.md

   - *Item:* What is transferred from a producer, optionally via a processor, to a subscriber.
   - *`Processor`:* Represents a processing stage, which obtains items from an upstream producer, processes these items, and supplies the processed items to a downstream subscriber (i.e. a processor is both a producer, for downstream subscribers, and a subscriber to upstream producers).
   - *`Producer`:* Provider of a potentially unbounded number of sequenced items, producing them according to the demand received from its subscriber(s).
+  - *Request:* Made by a subscriber, via its subscription, to a producer to produce `n` more items.
   - *`Subscriber`:* Subscribe to a processor and receive from the processor a subscription, using this subscription the subscriber controls the flow of items from the producer to the subscriber.
   - *`Subscription`:* 'Contract' between a producer and subscriber for the supply of items, in particular the subscription regulates the rate of flow of items and signals completion, errors, and cancellation.